savantcare/ptfile/GLOSSARY.md

 ### Others

-- L1: Layer1
+- VL: View layer
-- L2: Layer2
+- CL: Change layer
 - KIL: Keep it local.
 Do not convert to functions without giving a good reason.
 Since 1.
 Each function call makes code hard to read 2. vue vuex-orm element.io all are giving lot of functions 3.
 A function should not have more than 2 paramters
 - cs: currrent state
-- csva: currrent state view area
+- csvl: currrent state view layer
 - ms: multi state
-- msva: multi state view area
+- msvl: multi state view layer
 - multiStateViewArea: This has components that can show either the current state or historical state
 - timeOfStateSelectedInHeader: This gives the time for which : multiStateViewArea: should be rendered
 - multiStateViewAreaHeader: This has the slider to choose : timeOfStateSelectedInHeader: